arvigeus/AZ-204/Learning Path/Application Insights.md

 Using logs to retain a complete set of events can bring great analytical and diagnostic value.
 For example, you can get an exact count of requests to a particular URL with the number of distinct users who made these calls.
 Or you can get detailed diagnostic traces, including exceptions and dependency calls for any user session.
 Having this type of information can significantly improve visibility into the application health and usage, allowing to cut down the time necessary to diagnose issues with an app.

-At the same time, collecting a complete set of events may be impractical (or even impossible) for applications that generate a large volume of telemetry.
+At the same time, collecting a complete set of events might be impractical (or even impossible) for applications that generate a large volume of telemetry.
 For situations when the volume of events is too high, Application Insights implements several telemetry volume reduction techniques, such as sampling and filtering that reduces the number of collected and stored events.
 Unfortunately, lowering the number of stored events also lowers the accuracy of the metrics that, behind the scenes, must perform query-time aggregations of the events stored in logs.

 #### Pre-aggregated metrics